Ironykins/dotfiles/README.md

 # Ironykins Dotfiles
 These are personal configuration files for linux utilities.

-They are intended for user with [Homeshick](https://github.com/andsens/homeshick)
+They are intended for use with [Homeshick](https://github.com/andsens/homeshick)